128technology/docs/docs/howto_router_migration.md

 - Verify that the TCP ports 930, 4505 and 4506 on the conductor are enabled.
 The routers use these ports to communicate with the conductor.
 - If there is a firewall in front of the conductor, these same TCP ports must be enabled.

-### Additional Considerations When Strict Host Key Checking Is Enabled
+### Additional Considerations with Strict Host Key Checking

-If the router is configured for strict `inter-router` host key checking (`host-key-checking` is `yes`), there are some additional considerations when performing a migration to the new conductor.
-It will be necessary to manually provision the new conductor key **prior** to migrating the router.
-This will require the administrator to retrieve the host key of each node of the new conductor and configure this in the router prior to migration.
+If a router is configured for strict `inter-router host-key-checking` (set to `yes`), but **does not** have `accepts-new` configured, it will be necessary to manually provision the new conductor key **prior** to migrating the router to the conductor.
+This will require the administrator to retrieve the host key of each node of the new conductor and configure this in the router.

-On the new conductor, identify each nodes `Key` using the command `show system connectivity host-keys node all`.
+On the new conductor, identify the `key` for each node using the command `show system connectivity host-keys node all`.

-On the router, each conductor key can be then be pre-provisioned by using the follow command:
+From the router PCLI, provision each conductor key using the following command:
 `create system connectivity known-hosts node <node> <conductor address> ssh-rsa <key> <comment>`

-where, `<node>` is the router node (should be added on each router node in an HA pair), `<conductor address>` is the conductor address (should be added for each conductor address of an HA conductor pair), `<key>` is the `Key` retrieved from the previous step and, optionally a comment `<comment>` to identify what this key is, for example `Production Conductor1`.
+- `<node>` is the router node.
+The key should be added on each router node in an HA pair.
+- `<conductor address>` is the conductor address.
+This should be added for each conductor address of an HA conductor pair.
+- `<key>` is the `Key` retrieved from the previous step.
+- `<comment>` is an option that can be used to identify the key; for example `Conductor1`.

+The following example manually configures the key to the conductor node `192.168.1.13`:

+`create system connectivity known-hosts router RTR_EAST_COMBO node combo-east-1 [192.168.1.13]:930 ssh-rsa <public key contents>`